Getting Started with Recorded Presentations

 YouTube Auto-Captions #

 All videos uploaded to YouTube are automatically captioned by Google’s voice-to-text algorithm.
-This removes the vast majority of the work of captioning, but YouTube’s captions always need a little cleaning up to be truly accessible.
-This is especially true if your recording has background noise or music.
-Still, since YouTube is also a great option for trimming and sharing your video, this is usually the easiest solution.
+This removes the vast majority of the work of captioning, but YouTube’s captions you’ll need to review the captions for accuracy.
+Since YouTube is also a great option for trimming and sharing your video this can be a good solution for captions.

 See our YouTube Basics Step-by-Step guide for more info on creating a YouTube account, uploading a video, and cleaning up auto-captions.